JahnaviMR/Amazon-clone/README.md

   Amazon-clone (Frontend code)
 </h2>

-🚀 Excited to share my latest project: an Amazon clone built entirely with HTML and CSS! 🛒💻
+🚀An Amazon clone built entirely with HTML and CSS! 🛒💻

 🔍 Inspired by the user-friendly interface and seamless shopping experience of Amazon, I set out to recreate some of its core features using front-end technologies.